jandrewyoung/StringSort/readme.txt

 Strings can also be read from a file and output to a file by running with two arguments, i.e. ssspy.x input.file output.file.
 If this is done, the user will still have to give the alphabet that is being used, and the file should have one string per line.
+A stringCheck method was added to check that the strings were in the specified alphabet and return an error if not.
+Note: there must not be a blank line at the end of the input file!